 Kappa Alpha Theta provides social functions for members as well as numerous social events that are open to the campus.
-Events include wine and cheese parties, March madness and recycling efforts on campus.
+Events include wine and cheese parties, March Madness and recycling efforts on campus.
 Kappa Alpha Theta is for women seeking to enjoy college life and to be involved with the community and the school.

 Kappa Kappa Gamma

 Kappa Kappa Gamma unites women with common interests, fulfills philanthropic aspects of the community, and promotes sisterhood for life.
-Kappa is an organization of women who recognize the value of friendship, mutual support, opportunities for self-growth, respect for intellectual development, and an understanding of an allegiance to positive ethical principles.
+Kappa is an organization of women who recognize the value of friendship and mutual support, opportunities for self-growth, respect for intellectual development, and an understanding of an allegiance to positive ethical principles.
 The Kappas sponsor activities such as the Christmas Giving Tree, Daffodil Day and work at the Valley Crisis Center.

 Sigma Epsilon Sorority

 Sigma Epsilon Sorority, informally known as the SE's, promotes friendship and sisterhood, strength of character, academic excellence, clean sportsmanship in all college activities, social activities and health, both moral and physical.
 SE's motto is: "What we are to be, we are becoming now.